Podcasts

 - Jacobin

-- Jacobin was the first podcast I ever listened to.
-Their defunct show on YouTube (RIP 2019-2022) introduced me to most other shows listed here.
-The podcast only has one or two shows that strictly "belong" to Jacobin, while the rest are reuploaded from affiliate podcasts.
-I first learned about The Jacobin Show on YouTube in 2019, after I read this article about why crowdfunding sucks.
+- I first learned about The Jacobin Show on YouTube in 2019, after I read this article about why crowdfunding sucks.
 I was instantly hooked on their work, because it was the first time I found an active media outlet that took positions I agreed with.
-I don't fully agree with every single position these hosts take, and I don't listen to The Dig anymore because it strays too far from class politics for me.
-But the rest is far more palatable than mainstream media, which often express milquetoast neoliberal positions on current events.
+A few years later, I find myself disagreeing with some hosts' positions, and no longer listen to every show uploaded there.
+But Jacobin is still far more palatable than mainstream media outlets, which present news through a neoliberal lens identical to virtually every other popular outlet.

 - This Is Revolution